How to Find a Reputable Chiropractor That’s Right for You: A Quick Checklist

-How can you stave off this deterioration?
-Chiropractic care for runner’s knee is an effective prevention strategy that can minimize or slow down deterioration by increasing your mobility, range of motion and strength.
+How can you prevent this deterioration?
+Chiropractic care for runner’s knee can minimize or slow down deterioration by increasing your mobility, range of motion and strength.
 Bonus?
 It can also decrease your risk of falls and fractures.
-Randomized controlled trials2 have demonstrated that chiropractic care helps prevent knee injuries in athletes, which is why so many sports teams have made it a best practice.
+Randomized controlled trials have demonstrated that chiropractic care helps prevent knee injuries in athletes, which is why so many sports teams have made it a best practice.

 Runner’s knee can affect all age groups and demographics.
 The reason?
 Symptoms of runner’s knee can be attributed to structural misalignments like:

 Weak thigh muscles or ankle joint mobility issues can also force a person to run or walk in a strained way, generating friction between the kneecap and femur, which gradually breaks down cartilage, and eventually disrupts your mobility and your daily routine.
 How?

 Musculoskeletal misalignment, muscle weakness and immobility can lead to inflammation and damage to your:

 Overuse can also cause inflammation in this delicate joint.
 That’s why runners, jumpers, skiers, cyclists, soccer players, football players, tennis players and skateboarders who put heavy stress on their knees often struggle with runner’s knee symptoms.
 That’s also why so many of these athletes leverage chiropractic care for runner’s knee prevention.

 Although the type and degree of symptoms vary from person to person, and even from life stage to life stage, the most common symptoms of runner’s knee are:

 Sore kneecaps after exercising are not normal — they require professional attention to discover the root cause.
 Treating your symptoms with painkillers or ice will help in the short-term, but will not target the root cause of your runner’s knee.